do-community/do-ansible-inventory/README.md

 If you do not have `doctl` installed or would like to explicitly specify the access token, run `do-ansible-inventory --access-token ACCESS_TOKEN` or use the `DIGITALOCEAN_ACCESS_TOKEN` environment variable.

+The resulting inventory will be printed to the console.
+You can save it to a file instead by passing `--out inventory` or redirecting the output like so: `do-ansible-inventory > inventory`.

 ### Supported Options

 * `-t TOKEN`, `--access-token TOKEN` - DigitalOcean API Token - if unset, do-ansible-inventory attempts to use doctl's stored token of its current default context.
 Alternatively, use the environment variable `DIGITALOCEAN_ACCESS_TOKEN`